 - Increased heart rate

 - Rapid breathing

-The human nervous system is extremely complex, and myriad injuries and conditions can cause the nervous system to malfunction.
-The spinal cord and its nerve roots, for example, can easily be impinged or pinched by common conditions such as arthritis, bulging discs or herniated discs.
-This impingement on the main pathways of the nervous system can cause painful, debilitating symptoms throughout the body.
+The human nervous system is extremely complex and there are many injuries and conditions that can cause the nervous system to malfunction.
+The spinal cord and its nerve roots, for example, can easily be compressed by displaced anatomy related to conditions like arthritis, bulging discs or herniated discs.
+Compression, or pinching, on the main pathways of the nervous system can cause painful, debilitating symptoms throughout the body.

 These symptoms can often be treated with a course of conservative treatment options, including rest, physical therapy and pain medication.
 Surgery is usually considered if weeks or months of attempted treatment does not bring relief.